xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 - A marketplace of their own is not a requirement for some NFT solutions.
 There are third-party marketplaces where NFTs can be bought and traded, such as [Open Sea](https://opensea.io/), which supports a few blockchains.

 ## What Blockchain platforms to consider

-The following section will list different blockchain platforms according to smart contract functionality and market capitalization.
+The following section will list different blockchain platforms according to market capitalization.
 Later we’ll dive into some of them in further detail.

-Although there’s an abundance of blockchains, only a small percentage of them have smart contract integrations, a must-have for developing dApps (NFTs and their marketplaces).
+Although there’s an abundance of blockchains, only a small percentage of them have smart contract capabilities, a must-have for developing dApps (NFTs and their marketplaces).

 ### By market capitalization